Riemannian optimization framework on the generalized quaternionic Stiefel Manifold: Introduction

 The Stiefel manifold $\St(p,\R^n)$ encodes the orthonormality of data with respect to the standard inner product, whereas the generalized Stiefel manifold $\St_G(p,\R^n)$ is useful for orthonormality with respect to the inner product defined by $G$.
-One application is the generalized eigenvalue problem~\cite{ShustinAvron2023}.
-Another example is the canonical correlation analysis (CCA)~\cite{Hotelling1936,Yger2012}, which is formulated as an optimization problem on the product of two generalized Stiefel manifolds of different dimensions.
+One application is the generalized eigenvalue problem (GEVP)~\cite{ShustinAvron2023}.
+Another example is the canonical correlation analysis (CCA)~\cite{Yger2012}, which is formulated as an optimization problem on the product of two generalized Stiefel manifolds of different dimensions.
 2) We can consider $p$-frames in $\F^n$, where $\F \in \{\R, \C, \H\}$.
 Here, $\C$ and $\H$ are the sets of all complex numbers and quaternions, respectively.
 When $\F = \C$, the resulting manifold

-is called the complex Stiefel manifold~\cite{Manton2002}.
+is called the complex Stiefel manifold.
 When $\F = \H$, which is the main focus of this paper, the resulting manifold

 is called the quaternionic Stiefel manifold (also called the quaternion Stiefel manifold).
 Here, $\cdot^H$ in~\eqref{eq:complexStiefel} (resp.~\eqref{eq:quaternionStiefel}) denotes the Hermitian conjugate of a complex (resp. quaternionic) matrix (see Section~\ref{sec:notation} for details).
 Optimization on $\St(p,\H^n)$ has been studied very recently~\cite{HuangJiaLi2025,WangYang2026}.
 An example of optimization on the complex (resp. quaternionic) Stiefel manifold is the PCA of the data expressed as complex numbers (resp. quaternions).

-In this paper, combining the above two perspectives, we introduce the concept of the generalized quaternionic Stiefel manifold and study optimization on it.\footnote{Studies on the generalized complex Stiefel manifold are found in~\cite{sedano2022isometry}.} Furthermore, from the above discussion, we can expect that optimization on this manifold has applications such as the generalized eigenvalue problem and CCA for the given quaternionic data (matrices).
+In this paper, combining the above two perspectives, we introduce the concept of the generalized quaternionic Stiefel manifold and study optimization on it.\footnote{Studies on the generalized complex Stiefel manifold are found in~\cite{sedano2022isometry}.} Furthermore, from the above discussion, we can expect that optimization on this manifold has applications such as the GEVP and CCA for the given quaternionic data (matrices).
+Here, we emphasize that a quaternion can well describe $3$- or $4$-dimensional data.
+The organization of the paper is as follows.
+In Section~\ref{sec:notation}, we describe the notation used in this paper and review some basic properties of quaternions.
+In Section~\ref{sec:gqStiefel}, we investigate the geometry of the generalized quaternionic Stiefel manifold as a real Riemannian manifold.
+Section~\ref{sec:applications} provides some numerical results of optimization on the proposed manifold, taking the GEVP and quaternionic CCA as applications.
+Section~\ref{sec:conclusion} concludes the paper.